kevins981/felis-controller/README.md

 Compile and Run
 ===============

-Mill supports interactive development.
+Mill starts fast, you don't need to setup a daemon like sbt.
 Simply

-	mill FelisController.startServer
+	mill FelisController.run config.json

-to start our server.
-This will automatically shutdown previous running server too.
-If you need to stop the server:
+to run the controller.
+To build a jar, I recommend use

-	mill FelisController.stopServer
+	mill FelisController.assembly

-Our server is running inside the mill daemon.
-You may kill the mill daemon to restart the whole build and run process.
+This will generate a standalone jar `out/FelisController/assembly/dest/out.jar`.
+You can directly run with `java -jar`.